geographika/getting-started-with-mapserver/workshop/content/docs/inputs/vector.md

 CONNECTION "/vsicurl/https://raw.githubusercontent.com/ofrohn/d3-celestial/master/data/constellations.lines.json"
 ```

+MapServer (through GDAL) takes advantage of the newer **Cloud-Optimised** formats such as COGs - "Cloud-Optimized GeoTIFFs".
-+ GeoParquet, GeoArrow - use range requests to access only the data needed.
+These formats use range requests to access only the data needed, so MapServer only needs to download the data for rendering rather
-**Cloud-Optimised** - similar to raster data formats such as "Cloud-Optimized GeoTIFFs" - COGs.
+than a huge GeoTIFF file.

 <!--
 ## Extents